Regeneration and Fuel Loading with Varying Overstory Retention in Redwood Stands 10 Years after Transformation to Multiaged Management

 Acknowledgements

 I would like to thank my advisor Pascal Berrill for his long standing support and unwavering flexibility in accommodating my not-always-most-direct path and unfailing confidence in my abilities.
 I’m indebted to his long-time investment in me through the sharing of his knowledge and experience and enriched by his friendship.
 My other committee members, Jeffrey Kane, and Rosanna Overholser have also offered their long-suffering support, and friendship and have been invaluable resources and trusted sounding blocks as I have navigated this process.
 Their direction, advice, and encouragement were instrumental in my continued commitment to completing my thesis.
-This thesis would not have been possible without the administrative support of Nona Minerva, Erin Kelly, and Eric Riggs.
-My field data would have been measly at best were it not for the dedicated efforts of our field crew: Allen Cooper, JD Wilder, Destiny Rivera, Keith Shuttle, Aidan Jack Murphy, Ian Blundell, Hanna Upton, and Ally Medina.
+This thesis would not have been possible without the administrative support of Nona Mineva, Erin Kelly, and Eric Riggs.
+My field data would have been measly at best were it not for the dedicated efforts of our field crew: Alan Cooper, JD Wilder, Destiny Rivera, Keith Shuttle, Aidan Jack Murphy, Ian Blundell, Hanna Upton, and Ally Medina.

 I acknowledge that this research was conducted on the unceded territory of the Northern Pomo tribes, the original stewards of these lands.
 I recognize and deeply regret our failure to engage with the tribe during our fieldwork.
 This omission carries significant implications for the responsible management of these forest ecosystems, particularly regarding the health and development of tanoak, a keystone species and a principal food source sustaining the Pomo people since time immemorial.
 I understand the importance of incorporating Indigenous knowledge into ecological research and management, and I sincerely hope that future projects on these lands will be conducted in genuine and collaborative partnership with Pomo tribal members.
 I believe their expertise is essential to ensuring the respectful and sustainable stewardship of their ancestral territory.